vanStaen/spielbetrieb.eu/README.md

 Some description parameters (`eventtype`, `location` and `tags`) are dynamics, have their own bd_table and can be augmented/managed from the admin page.

-The names of those parameters (save in an extra table) should be an object following this type: `{ "en": "def", "de": "ghj" }`.
+The names of those parameters (save in an extra table) should be an object following this type: `{ "en": "english", "de": "deutsch" }`.
 In case of new languages coming later, default will then be english.

 ## Ressources